AnnaBaziruwiha/AnnaBaziruwiha/README.md

 - 👋 Hi, I’m @AnnaBaziruwiha
 - 👀 I’m interested in backend development using Python, and also a bit of Data Science and a super tiny bit of ML
-- 🌱 I’m currently learning backend engineering at Yandex Practicum
+- 🌱 I’m currently working as a backend developer at Fitingo
 - 💞️ I’m looking to collaborate on all kinds of projects on Python that imply APIs
 - 📫 How to reach me: hit me up at abaziruwiha@gmail.com